mayank-kumar214/code-companion/README.md

    ```

 5. **Start generating projects!**

+   **Via Web Interface:**
+   - Enter your project description in the text area
+   - Adjust recursion limit if needed (default: 100)
+   - Click "Generate Project" and watch the magic happen!
+   - View project history in the gallery section
+   - Open generated projects directly in your file explorer

+   **Via CLI:**
    ```
    Enter your project prompt: Build a colorful modern todo app in HTML CSS and JS
    ```